 If so, keep reading.
 This guide will discuss citations and show you how to write in MLA.

 MLA format is a uniform style guide that keeps writing for the sources you used in your essay.
 MLA is used for essays about liberal arts, literary topics, and English studies.
 MLA will be a common requirement in many of your courses.
 So, it is helpful to become familiar with it.
 Below we will examine the formating for an MLA essay.and citations sourceable.
 The format gives readers the ability to navigate your

 Body of Text

 - Header containing page numbers

 The beauty of MLA is it is an iron-clad format.
 Your instructors won’t change it from course to course.
 Always rely on these basic rules.
 MLA is a formula.
 Once you understand the components, your essays will improve.

-In the text, any time you have a quotation or a paraphrase from someone else, you must use a citation.
+You must use a citation any time you have a quotation or a paraphrase from someone else in the text.
 Failure to do so drifts into plagiarism territory.
 Here are two examples of the same in-text citation:

 “The more irregular the service, the more irregular the life” (Hemingway 8).

-If the reader wants the discover the details of your in-text citations, they will visit your Works Cited page.
+If the reader wants to discover your in-text citations’ details, they will visit your Works Cited page.
 This is a list of all the sources you used in your essay.
 This is a correct citation of the in-text quote above.